jamesrwilliams/personal-site/src/posts/2023/salesforce-commerce-cloud-react-custom-attribute-editors.md

 As we're using the same `customEditorClient.js` for both our inline and breakout editors there is an unfortunate issue we need to work-around when it comes to the `editorType` configuration.
 Typically, we extract that property from the `config` argument from the `sfcc:ready` callback.
-For our inline editor, this is defined and available, for breakout editors it is not.
+For our inline editor, this is defined and available, for breakout editors it is not provided!

-We can use localStorage as a workaround for this, below is a simplified example to explain how, we use localStorage to get around this missing `config`.
-When we trigger a breakout editor to open we set the ID of the editor requesting the breakout to a localStorage entry, which is then read during the initial set up:
+We can use `localStorage` as a workaround for this, below is a simplified example to explain how we use `localStorage` to get around this missing `config`.
+When we trigger a breakout editor to open we set the ID of the editor requesting the breakout to a `localStorage` entry, which is then read during the initial set up:

 ```tsx